ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“A change request was submitted to update the DNA extraction SOP to use a new extraction kit”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See traditional definition

-      **Example usage:**
-      *“A change request was submitted to update the server IP address specified in the SOP following a change in the server configuration.”*

    .. raw:: html